acsalu/JGIDigiTiki/Progress_Tracker.md

 ### Version 0.3.3

+## Questions:
+1. If [] shows the Chimp's status, what is the meaning of the column 'C'?
+2. List Follows in "Continue Follow is now listed by most recent to oldest".
+Is this a good idea?
+3. 15.
+Entering foods: When I choose a start time, food name or part name, the choice remains selected for a few seconds, then reverts to the default (e.g. “Chagua Chakula”).
+Not noticed.
+16. Entering other species - Same problem as with the foods – fields keep resetting.
+Not noticed.
+How to replicate?
+6. FollowScreen: Sometimes the Icons are too big, pushing the females off the edge of the screen.
+Fixed when app is killed and restarted. --- which icons?
+7. Summary Screen – crashes when press on a time to return to.
+FollowScreen -> SummaryScreen -> FollowScreen crashes app.
+Solved partially to make sure the app doesn't crash.
+Are the follow details displayed as expected?

 ## Solved bugs
 3. Initial screen: Please make the buttons (New Follow, Continue Follow, Export data) bigger
 5. Great that a researcher name is now required, but need a specific error message (like “Please enter name of researcher”)